dawid-szaniawski/bepatient/docs/roadmap.md

 # Future roadmap

-- Add a waiter that handles waiting for a result from an SQL database.
+- Add a waiter that handles waiting for a result from an Apache Kafka.